canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu/create-a-usb-stick-on-ubuntu.md

 You will need:

-1. A 2GB or larger USB stick/flash drive
+- A 2GB or larger USB stick/flash drive
-1. Ubuntu Desktop 14.04 or later installed
+- Ubuntu Desktop 14.04 or later installed
-1. An Ubuntu ISO file.
-See [Get Ubuntu](https://www.ubuntu.com/download) for download links
+- An Ubuntu ISO file.
+See [Get Ubuntu][getubuntu] for download links

 ![screenshot](https://assets.ubuntu.com/v1/bfb2d510-ubuntu-iso-download.png)